 Macaws are long-tailed, brilliantly coloured members of the parrot family.
 They have a vibrantly coloured plumage and are inhabitants of the Central and South American rain forests.
 These birds have large and powerful beaks to easily crack nuts and seeds for food.
 Macaws are intelligent and social birds that live in flocks of 10 to 30 individuals.
 They are known for their loud calls and squawks that can echo through the dense forest.
 There are at least 17 species of macaws- Scarlet Macaw and Hyacinth Macaw are some popularly known ones.
 Several are endangered species.
 Scarlet Macaw is one of the beautiful birds of Brazil.

-Kingfishers are small to medium-sized, brightly coloured birds with most species found in the tropical regions of Africa, Asia, and Oceania.
+Kingfishers are small to medium-sized, brightly colored birds with most species found in the tropical regions of Africa, Asia, and Oceania.
 They have 114 species currently.
 A Kingfisher has a large head and a long, sharp, dagger-like beak.
-They are very brightly coloured.
-Their wings are a bright blue or green colour and their tail is of deep blue colour.
+They are very brightly colored.
+Their wings are a bright blue or green color and their tail is of deep blue color.
 Their underparts are bright orange with a small, white bib on their necks.
 Shovel-billed Kookaburra is a popular species of kingfisher with a large, shovel-like bill.
 It uses it to dig prey from the soil.
-A Kingfisher has excellent eyesight to detect prey in the water and is a skilful hunter.
+A Kingfisher has excellent eyesight to detect prey in the water and is a skillful hunter.

 Parakeets consist of about 115 species of seed-eating parrots of small size, slender bodies, and long, tapering tails.
 The Australian budgerigar, also known as “budgie”, is the most common parakeet.
 A happy parakeet can tweet a song, or even mimic sounds they hear often.
 They are affectionate and loving pets.
 They can bond with their owner and enjoy being handled.
 Many different species of parakeets are sold as pets.
 There are about 16 known types of parakeets, divided into two groups- blue and green.
 Blue parakeets generally have a lot of blue and white feathers.
 Green parakeets generally have a lot of green and yellow feathers.